kvakvs/RazeAndPlunder/README.md

-# Raze and Plunder (RnP) Starcraft BWAPI Bot
+# Raze and Plunder (RnP) and Kittens

-Based on OpprimoBot.
+RnP (and Kittens) is a C++ Starcraft BWAPI Bot, based on OpprimoBot https://github.com/jhagelback/OpprimoBot upgraded to BWTA2 and pieces refactored to more modern and safer C++.
+Build system changed from VS2013 project to CMake, which in turn generates a VS2013 project, but opens possibilities to reach other build systems.

+Main dependencies are added as sources to reduce project setup time.

+## Features

+* Razing and Plundering are implemented.
+* Kittens are TODO.

+## Opprimo Readme

 OpprimoBot is an AI bot for Starcraft:Broodwar.
 It uses the BWAPI project to communicate with the Starcraft engine.
 It can play all three races on (almost) all maps, but works best with Terrans.